Land Recycling Program

 - Financial Assistance: provides grants and low-interest loans for assessment or remediation.
 These programs are available to people who did not cause or contribute to contamination at the site.

-The goals of the Land Recycling Program are to encourage public sector cleanup of contaminated, vacant or otherwise underutilized properties and return them to productive use.
+The goals of the Land Recycling Program are to encourage private sector cleanup of contaminated, vacant or otherwise underutilized properties and return them to productive use.
 Further development of brownfield properties stimulates economic growth, encourages local government partnerships with business, and maximizes the use of existing infrastructure, thereby preserving prime farmland, open space and natural areas.

 - Remediators, consultants, attorneys, and real estate professionals, along with DEP regional office staff, continue to identify technical and procedural questions concerning the implementation of the Land Recycling Program (Act 2).
 A Question and Answer (Q&A) Document Tab has been added to the Guidance and Technical Tools page of the Land Recycling Program website which provides access to the Q&A document.
 The Q&A document will be updated periodically to add new Q&A’s and to update any answers that need to be corrected.
 This Q&A Document is organized in order of the sections of the Land Recycling Program Technical Guidance Manual (TGM) with the understanding that each issue will be addressed within the TGM during future revisions, as appropriate.
 Questions and comments concerning these Q&A’s may be sent to the Land Recycling Program resource email account at email@example.com.